anoma/typhon/docs/fromTLAtoStateright.md

 [^1]: Triple graph grammars might actually be useful
     in that they allow to specify the protocol using [graph transformation](https://en.wikipedia.org/wiki/Graph_rewriting), which vastly generalize [Petri nets](https://en.wikipedia.org/wiki/Petri_net).

-[^2]: There is a subset of TLA+ specifications, which actually mimick simple graph transformation.
+[^2]: There is a subset of TLA⁺ specifications, which actually mimick simple graph transformation.

 [^3]: It is a vector, to be precise.